How to Plant, Grow, and Care for Blue Java Banana

 Slightly gooey in comparison to other banana types, these are rapidly gaining popularity around the world.
 While they grow naturally in Hawaii or other tropical regions, more and more people in warm climates are starting to grow their own blue java bananas.

-These plants are a fantastic addition to any food garden, but they’re pretty amazing even if you just want a tropical paradise in your yard.
-The flower is astounding, and the fact that you get fresh fruit from it so much the better.
-So let’s talk about the ice cream banana plant and how to care for it!
+These fruit trees are a fantastic addition to any food garden, but they’re pretty amazing even if you just want a tropical paradise in your yard.
+The flower is astounding, and the fact that you get fresh fruit from it is so much the better.
+So let’s talk about the ice cream banana and how to care for it!

 All edible bananas are hybrids of two species: Musa acuminata and Musa balbisiana.
 These are classified into groups that reference either Musa acuminata or M. balbisiana by using A or B. Three letters are used to indicate how much of each species is present in the hybrid.